AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 ---
 # Use stitching

 You can enable stitching on one or more event datasets you have configured as part of your connection.
-The number of event datasets you can enable for stitching is determined by the  Customer Journey Analytics package you have licensed.
+The Customer Journey Analytics package that you have licensed determines the number of event datasets you can enable for stitching .

 {{release-limited-testing}}